tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step2_info_object.md

 {: .tip}
 In the `description` property, in addition to describing your overall API, you might want to provide some basic instructions to users on how to use Swagger UI.
 If there's a test account they should use, you can provide the information they need in this space.

-## Stoplight Studio

-Now let's look at how to add this same information using Stoplight Studio.

-1. Below the title, in the **description** area, paste in the description from the code sample above.

-    Note that Stoplight allows you to use [Stoplight flavored Markdown](https://github.com/stoplightio/studio-demo/blob/master/docs/markdown/stoplight-flavored-markdown.md).
-This Markdown version allows all the same tags as Commonmark but also includes some special tags for callouts, alerts, and other formatting.

-2. In the **Contact** section, paste in the contact information from the code sample above.
-3. In the **License** section, paste in the license information from the code sample above.
-4. Preview the doc by clicking **Publish** and then sliding the **Show Preview** slider.

-    {% include course_image.html size="large" border="true" filename="stoplightstudio_preview_info_object3" ext_print="png" ext_web="png" alt="Previewing the docs" caption="Previewing the docs" %}

-5. To exit the preview, move the **Show Preview** slider off and click the **Publish** button to hide the menu.